-Natural Regeneration
+Natural regeneration

-The process of allowing a cleared area of woodland to regenerate naturally the germination and development of seeds found within the soil on site.
-These may be still require some protection from overbearing plan species and mammal browsing .
-Some enrichment planting may also be necessary or desirable in areas were natural regeneration is showing limited success or in order to diversify the species range of the woodland.
+The process of allowing a cleared area of woodland to regenerate naturally by the germination and development of seeds found within the soil on site.
+These may be still require some protection from overbearing plant species and mammal browsing .
+Some enrichment planting may also be necessary or desirable in areas where natural regeneration is showing limited success or in order to diversify the species range of the woodland.